VirtualGirl1/LearnSharp/Writerside/topics/Default-topic.md

 First you will need to download the [dotnet](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) sdk from Microsoft.
 You will also need something to edit your code in.
 The best option for this is vscode as it is not limited to only windows.

+With vscode installed go to the extensions tab and search C#.
+Install the C# Dev Kit extension.